cubexch/ws-api/generated/md/src/trade.md

 ### SelfTradePrevention
 Self-trade-prevention (STP) allows market participants to prevent the matching of orders for accounts with common ownership.
-Currently, STP only applies for orders with the same subaccountId.
+Currently, STP only applies for orders with the same subaccount_id.
 STP will only be applied when a match is about to occur between the two orders.
 That is, if the aggressing order is fully filled before reaching the resting order in FIFO order, no STP cancels will happen.